with Road Improvements

 Forest landowners have taken a proactive approach to successfully surveying, repairing and planning work to protect natural streams and minimize the impact of forest roads.
 Starting in 2001, forest landowners took a "worst first" approach to surveying and repairing the thousands of miles of roads that run through forestlands and the results are impressive as illustrated by the map below:

-is on track to be accomplished.
-This success has been achieved through significant investments by the state and large private landowners of more than $300 million—of which private forest landowners have contributed $170 million for road improvements through 2013.
+From 2001 through 2015, forest landowners have removed an impressive 6,499 barriers to fish passage.
+Approximately 83% of those identified have been eliminated, opening up 4,454 miles of historic fish habitat.
+The goal is to eliminate 100% of the barriers by 2021, which is on track to be accomplished.
+This success has been achieved through significant investments by the state, small and large private landowners of $300 million—of which private forest landowners have contributed $191 million for road improvements through 2015.

 With forest landowners’ road improvements made to date, only 11% to 12% of roads have the potential to deliver sediment to the streams.

 Large private forest landowners each develop a Road Maintenance & Abandonment Plan (RMAP) to upgrade and repair road systems where needed.
-A total of 55,482 miles of roads have been inventoried and 8,886 miles of roads identified as “needing improvement.”
+A total of 55,000 miles of roads have been inventoried and 7,202 miles of roads identified as “needing improvement.”
 Based on the most recent data from the Department of Natural Resources’ RMAP Accomplishments Report (pg.
-89), about halfway through the program, 3,417 miles of road have been decommissioned and 22,793 miles of road have been improved.
+75), about 85% through the program, 3,833 miles of road have been decommissioned and 25,589 miles of road have been improved.

 According to the Washington State Department of Natural Resources Compliance Monitoring Report, 98% of all road activities are substantially compliant with approved forest practices applications.
-Of these roads assessed, 44% had no potential to deliver sediment to streams.
 WFPA members have a goal of being 100% compliant with all forest practices rules.

 Today, forest landowners focus on protecting water quality for fish habitat by channeling road runoff onto the forest floor so that sediment will be filtered out before the water re-enters the stream.
 Port Blakely Tree Farms has successfully improved and updated the roads on their land.
 Port Blakely’s accomplishments are indicative of the ongoing improvements private forest landowners are making to minimize the impact of forested roads on the environment.
 Port Blakely Tree Farms discusses how they have implemented the new RMAP standards, and the difference it has made both economically and environmentally.